scastanedabarba/uva-snvpipe/README.md

 ```{=html}
 <summary>
 ```
-`<strong>`{=html}🧠 Why Two Rounds of Variant Calling?`</strong>`{=html}
+🧠 Why two rounds of variant calling?
 ```{=html}
 </summary>
 ```
-Using a single shared reference for a diverse set of isolates can inflate SNP distances when distant isolates are included.
+Using a single shared reference for a diverse set of isolates can inflate SNP distances when distant isolates are included (mapping and variant calling become less comparable across the cohort).

-To improve clustering resolution:
+To reduce this effect, the pipeline runs:

 1.  **Round 1** --- SNV calling across all isolates\
 2.  **Initial clustering (default: 200 SNP)** --- define broad
     relatedness groups\
-3.  **Round 2** --- Re-select a reference per group and re-run SNV calling\
+3.  **Round 2** --- re-select a reference per group and re-run SNV calling\
 4.  **Final clustering (default: 50 SNP)** --- within-group resolution

-Singleton/unrelated isolates are carried forward but not reprocessed in Round 2.
+Singleton/unrelated isolates are carried forward but are not reprocessed in Round 2.

 ```{=html}
 </details>